 Results.
-Table 3 summarizes our results, which are further detailed in Fig. 12.
-By comparing how the two solutions build up the energy estimates for a task, we note that the two start identical, but as paths become longer and nears the capacitor's limit, CleanCut starts to overestimate.
+Table 3 summarizes our results, which are further detailed in Fig. 13.
+By comparing how CleanCut and CleanCut using EPIC build up the energy estimates for a task, we note that the two start identical, but as paths become longer and nears the capacitor's limit, CleanCut starts to overestimate.
 This is because it uses the same energy model for every basic block, regardless of where it appears on the path.

-The results for the AR application, shown in Fig. 12(a), indicate that CleanCut returns eight false positives, in that it estimates the energy consumption of those paths to exceed the available capacitor energy.
-Developers would then need to break those tasks in smaller units, investing additional effort and causing increased overhead at run-time due to more frequent commits to non-volatile memory at the end of shorter tasks.
+The results for the AR application in Fig. 13(a) indicate that CleanCut returns eight false positives, in that it estimates the energy consumption of those paths to exceed the available capacitor energy.
+Developers would then need to break those tasks in smaller units, investing additional design and programming effort, and causing increased overhead at run-time due to more frequent commits to non-volatile memory at the end of shorter tasks.
 This is not the case with CleanCut using EPIC, which verifies that the same execution paths may complete successfully.
-Task definitions thus include no non-termination bugs; therefore, developers need not to spend any additional effort and the system runs with better energy efficiency.
-Similar considerations apply to RSA algorithm, wherein the original design of CleanCut returns three false positives, as shown in Fig. 12(b).
+This means the task placement includes no non-termination bugs; therefore, developers need not to spend any additional effort and the system runs with better energy efficiency.
+Similar considerations apply to the case of the RSA algorithm, wherein CleanCut returns three false positives, as shown in Fig. 13(b).